Artemis-Sustainable-Technologies/ELISE-Privacy-Policy/Privacy Policy.md

-# ELISE-Privacy-Policy
+# Privacy Policy
-ELISe's privacy policy ensures your data's security and confidentiality.
-We collect and use information responsibly, respecting your choices and privacy rights.
-Please feel free to contact us for any questions.

-## Effective Date: March 8, 2023
+## Effective Date: [Insert Date]

 Welcome to ELISE ("we" or "us").
-At ELISE, we prioritize protecting your privacy and are dedicated to safeguarding your personal information.
+At ELISE, we prioritize the protection of your privacy and are dedicated to safeguarding your personal information.
 This Privacy Policy aims to provide a comprehensive overview of how we collect, use, and protect your information when you access and use our application (the "Application").
 Please take the time to carefully review this Privacy Policy to understand our practices concerning your information.

 ### 1. Information We Collect